 If the injuries you encountered where due to a violation in the duty of care, our accident claims solicitors could be of assistance.
 With a no win no fee accident claims solicitor, they could offer you guidance when making a claim for workplace accident and injury compensation.

-The HSE previously outlined that 1.4 million people within the UK are currently suffering from injuries relating to their place of work.
-There has been 30.7 million working days lost due to work-related illness and workplace injury.
+The HSE previously outlined that 1.6 million people within the UK are currently suffering from injuries relating to their place of work.
+There has been 38.8 million working days lost due to work-related illness and workplace injury.
+You can find some 2019/20 key facts below.

-To illustrate a greater picture, the table below outlines workplace injury statistics in St Edmundsbury.
-This is because Bury St Edmunds is apart of St Edmundsbury and Ipswich.
+To illustrate a greater picture, the table below outlines workplace injury statistics in Ipswich.
+This is because Bury St Edmunds is a part of St Edmundsbury and Ipswich.

 If you are a frequent driver, then you presumably will understand that there are a variety of ways in which an accident could occur.
 From accidents involving a lorry, a car, a moped user, a cyclist, or even a pedestrian.
 If you have been involved in a road traffic accident that was a result of another parties negligence, you could be entitled to accident compensation for any harm suffered.